IPO & Listing

 Dubai World (the parent company) offered investors a 19.55% stake, amounting to 3,245.3 million shares, in DP World through an IPO offering in November 2007.
 The IPO was highly successful and was oversubscribed by 15 times.
 At a par value of USD 0.10, the final price through a book building exercise was set at USD 1.30 a share.
 The proceeds of the subscription amounted to US$4.22 bn, making it the largest IPO ever in the Middle East at the time and valued the company at US$21.58bn.

 DP World Shares (Ticker: DPW) was listed on Dubai International Financial Exchange (DIFX) on 26 November 2007.
 DIFX was rebranded to Nasdaq Dubai on 18 November 2008 (www.nasdaqdubai.com).
 A dual listing on the London Stock Exchange (LSE) followed on June 2011.
 However, due to weak trading volumes on the LSE, DP World delisted the shares from the LSE on January 2015 after shareholder approval.
-DP World continues to trade on Nasdaq Dubai.
+DP World delisted from Nasdaq Dubai in June 2020.

 Reverse Stock Split